HenrikBengtsson/matrixStats/revdep/README.md

 .tng: no visible global function definition for ‘predict’ .tng: no visible global function definition for ‘points’ .tng: no visible global function definition for ‘rgb’ ...
-32 lines ...
-Undefined global functions or variables: abline axis dev.off dpois ecdf lines loess packageVersion par pdf plot png points ppois predict read.table rgb segments text write.table
+41 lines ... par pdf plot png points ppois predict read.table rgb segments text write.table
 Consider adding
   importFrom("grDevices", "dev.off", "pdf", "png", "rgb")
   importFrom("graphics", "abline", "axis", "lines", "par", "plot",
              "points", "segments", "text")
+  importFrom("methods", "as", "getClass")
   importFrom("stats", "dpois", "ecdf", "loess", "ppois", "predict") importFrom("utils", "packageVersion", "read.table", "write.table")
-to your NAMESPACE file.
+to your NAMESPACE file (and ensure that your DESCRIPTION Imports field contains 'methods').
 ```

-## crlmm (1.30.0)
+## crlmm (1.31.2)
 Maintainer: Benilton S Carvalho <benilton@unicamp.br>,
  Robert Scharpf <rscharpf@jhsph.edu>, Matt Ritchie
  <mritchie@wehi.EDU.AU>

-0 errors | 0 warnings | 5 notes
+0 errors | 1 warning  | 4 notes

 ```
+checking dependencies in R code ...
+WARNING
+'library' or 'require' call not declared from: ‘limma’ 'library' or 'require' calls in package code:
+  ‘RUnit’ ‘limma’
+  Please use :: or requireNamespace() instead.
+  See section 'Suggested packages' in the 'Writing R Extensions' manual.
+Unexported object imported by a ':::' call: ‘Biobase:::assayDataEnvLock’ See the note in ?`:::` about the use of this operator.

 checking installed package size ...
 NOTE installed size is  5.1Mb sub-directories of 1Mb or more:
     data   2.7Mb

 checking DESCRIPTION meta-information ...
-NOTE Malformed Title field: should not end in a period.
-Malformed Description field: should contain one or more complete sentences.
-Versioned 'LinkingTo' value for ‘preprocessCore’ is only usable in R >= 3.0.2
+NOTE Versioned 'LinkingTo' value for ‘preprocessCore’ is only usable in R >= 3.0.2

-checking dependencies in R code ...
-NOTE
-'library' or 'require' call to ‘RUnit’ in package code.
-  Please use :: or requireNamespace() instead.
-  See section 'Suggested packages' in the 'Writing R Extensions' manual.
-Unexported object imported by a ':::' call: ‘Biobase:::assayDataEnvLock’ See the note in ?`:::` about the use of this operator.

 checking R code for possible problems ...
 NOTE
 .test: no visible global function definition for ‘defineTestSuite’